Get

 Image Credit: Julia Wolf, Flickr

 Cats suffering from stress often shy away from eating.
 Lack of appetite, excessive licking, pacing, and excessive vocalization are often signs of feline anxiety.
 Cats who are highly stressed often eat more after getting hold of a bit of the plant.
 Catnip, unlike cannabis, doesn’t generally give cats the munchies.
-Instead, it works by lowering anxiety, which then makes it easier for stressed-out cats to eat.
+Instead, it works by lowering anxiety, in some cats through mild sedative effects, which may help restore appetite indirectly.

-Catnip, when eaten, appears to provide strong anxiety-reducing and calming effects.
+Catnip, when eaten by responsive cats, appears to provide anxiety-reducing and calming effects.
 But most cats relax at the end of a catnip-induced romp, whether the plant is eaten or sniffed, although nibbling on fresh catnip is the gold standard when it comes to calming.
 Dried flakes are perfect for motivating cats to run about and play.
 Getting sufficient exercise often helps manage feline anxiety and sometimes leads to an increased desire to eat.
-Store dried catnip in the freezer to keep it fresh.
+Store dried catnip in a sealed container away from light to maintain potency.

 Anxiety is a common issue among domestic cats.
 Cats suffering from the condition often vocalize excessively, lose interest in food, and lick themselves to the point of baldness.
 It’s commonly triggered by long-term exposure to stressors such as repeated loud noises or major changes in a cat’s environment.
 Home renovations and the arrival of a new baby often cause feline anxiety.

 Super intelligent breeds with high activity demands, such as Bengal cats, are also prone to depression if they don’t get enough mental engagement or physical exercise.
 Cats often show anxiety and depression through needy or destructive behavior.
-Even though a good catnip high usually starts out with lots of energy, most cats become calm and relaxed after the initial buzz wears off, making this a good tool for managing anxiety in cats.
-Cats need to eat the plant for the anxiety reduction qualities to kick in.
+Even though a good catnip high usually starts out with lots of energy, most cats become calm and relaxed after the initial buzz wears off, making this a useful enrichment tool for some anxious cats.
+Cats need to ingest or rub against the plant for any calming effect to occur.

 Gray Cat Enjoying Fresh Catnip_Anna Hoychuk_shutterstock